This post may contain affiliate links, view our disclosure policy.

 Additionally, you can take a kayak tour or even floating yoga classes!

-Another one of the best things about the area is that if you get hungry and need a break from the sun, there are plenty of food options ranging from casual to fine dining.
+Another one of the best things about this area is that if you get hungry and need a break from the sun, there are plenty of food options ranging from casual to fine dining.

 10. North Captiva Island